Demi Lovato Deserved About 10 Percent Of That ‘I’m 1 Percent African!’ Twitter Dragging [Opinion]

 Also, the moment that Demi decided to publicly proclaim that she was part-black — and yes, being African is the exactly the same as being black, folks; does the phrase “African-American” sound familiar to anyone? — it was up to her to not simply spout it out like some kind of celebratory cheer, but to truly dig deep into what being African, or black, is really all about in the year 2017, especially since that makes her, in no uncertain terms if it’s valid, a double minority.

 Had Demi done that, then perhaps her exclamation might not have seemed so crass, but it clearly did to many and that feeling was extremely valid.
 She was just so darn happy to be “down” at that moment, nothing else mattered to her about that history or the journeys that those ancestors traversed.
-It was completely disrespectful to an entire sect of humanity and worst of all, others somehow got blamed for having an understandable reaction to the ignorance that no one but Demi Lovato herself, put out into the world.
+It was completely disrespectful to an entire sect of humanity and worst of all, others somehow got blamed for having an understandable reaction to the ignorance that no one but Demi Lovato herself put out into the world.
 How is that a thing that happens?

-One can only hope that this will be a growing moment for Ms. Lovato; one that might lead her to a better sense of self and other, butt in the same month where another notable personality; albeit one that’s more a novelty type as opposed to one who has a 15-year standing in the entertainment industry, recently said something equally dumb regarding African culture and the people who make up that culture (and similarly had trouble understanding why it was wrong to express such a thing), the hope that I have for self-growth and empathy in young celebrities like Lovato continues to be pretty nil.
+One can only hope that this will be a growing moment for Ms. Lovato, one that might lead her to a better sense of self and other, but in the same month where another notable personality, albeit one that’s more a novelty type as opposed to someone who has a 15-year standing in the entertainment industry, recently said something equally dumb regarding African culture and the people who make up that culture (and similarly had trouble understanding why it was wrong to express such a thing), the hope that I have for self-growth and empathy in young celebrities like Lovato continues to be pretty nil.

-Be that as it may, however, I do know that as someone who is not just a writer, but as person who is of an exalted age range, words have power, even the ones that don’t seem like they have much at all.
-If you’re going to make some kind of grandiose and open-ended statement like ‘I’m one-percent African!,’ you also have to prepare for fact that you may not necessarily get what truly means, and learn that others who have actually walked the walk long enough are far more accepting if you come correct the first time around.
+Be that as it may, however, I do know that as someone who is not just a writer, but as a person who is of an exalted age range, words have power, even the ones that don’t seem like they have much at all.
+If you’re going to make some kind of grandiose and open-ended statement like “I’m one-percent African!,” you also have to prepare for the fact that you may not necessarily get what that truly means, and learn that others who have actually walked the walk long enough are far more accepting if you come correct the first time around.
 We’ll allow a redo on a case-by-case basis, but you better get it right the second time or else, you will be appropriately dragged.

 Long story short, Demi Lovato, if you can’t stand the African heat, then get out of the proverbial kitchen.